In this week's case discussion, we look at a case from Dr Terry Harvey featuring a lesion found on...

 Certified Clinical Attachments Pathway

 Upon completion of the Professional Certificate of General Dermatology, participants can complete a Dermatology Clinical Attachment to increase the safety and accuracy of their work.
-Clinical Attachments in Dermatology are currently available at the University of Vienna under the supervision of Professor Harald Kittler.
+Clinical Attachments in Dermatology are currently available at Darwin Dermatology and at the University of Vienna under the supervision of Professor Harald Kittler.

 Course graduates may also join the International Society of Dermatology (ISD).